-Bond Year means, unless otherwise specified in a Series Resolution with respect to a Series of Bonds, each year beginning on April 1 and ending on the next succeeding March 31; provided that the first Bond Year shall begin June 30, 2009 and end March 31, 2010.
+Bond Year means, unless otherwise specified in a Series Resolution with respect to a Series of Bonds, each year beginning on April 1 and ending on the next succeeding March 31.

 Book-Entry Only System means with respect to a particular Series of Bonds, the registration of the Bonds of such Series in the name of a nominee of the Depository Trust Company or other depository entity pursuant to the provisions of the applicable Series Resolution.